Hudson's Bay CFO extends stay amid successor search

-July 7 Hudson's Bay Co said on Friday Chief Financial Officer Paul Beesley would remain in his role while the Canadian retailer continues to search for his replacement.
+July 7 (Reuters) - Hudson's Bay Co said on Friday Chief Financial Officer Paul Beesley would remain in his role while the Canadian retailer continues to search for his replacement.

 Beesley was set to exit the company on Friday, the company had said in May.